global-openstack/openstack_compute_instance_v2/modules/README.md

 ## 👷 Module Reusability

-Each module can be reused in other projects as long as input/output contracts are respected.
-Refer to each submodule's variables.tf and outputs.tf files for integration details.
+Each module can be reused in other projects, provided the expected input variables and output values are used correctly.
+Refer to each submodule’s `variables.tf` and `outputs.tf` files for integration details.